Ask Outrageously; The Secret to Getting What You Really Want by Linda Swindling

 The Fifth Discipline: The Art & Practice of The Learning Organization by Peter M. Senge

-In the Fifth Disciple, Senge captures concepts of how to create a learning organisation or productive ecosystem.
+In the Fifth Disciple, Senge captures concepts of how to create a learning organisation or a productive ecosystem.

 The world is no longer independent but interdependent, and the job of the seller is to look for connections.
 Senge shows how we can break the traditional cycles of linear thinking to systems thinking.
 Transformation involves a focus on more than your current position.
 Proactive is seeing the whole system; reactive is seeing the symptom (1-way causality).
 Thinking of the whole and all the interconnected consequences, this is system thinking.